Business trends and challenges for the 'new now' after coronavirus.

 - Continue your operations with confidence.

 The pandemic has been difficult for businesses across the country and for their customers.
 The Lowy Institute described the coronavirus economic impact as, “the most abrupt, savage and frightening economic shocks in the lifetime of most Australians.
 But the jolt was also short and unexpectedly shallow.”
 Economic activity that ceased was centred on hospitality (including restaurants, clubs and pubs), discretionary retail, local and international travel, entertainment and sport.
-The Treasurer announced in late November that, “the lower-than-forecast take-up of the JobKeeper Payment extension in October is further evidence that Australia’s recovery from this once-in-a-century pandemic is well underway.”
+The Treasurer announced in November 2020 that, “the lower-than-forecast take-up of the JobKeeper Payment extension in October is further evidence that Australia’s recovery from this once-in-a-century pandemic is well underway.”

 Customers movements have been restricted and businesses have seen customers increasingly go online to buy goods and services.
 We’ve seen businesses change their operating models to adapt quickly, for example by embracing cloud technology to collaborate internally or by embracing digital and social media channels to engage customers.